unifiedstreaming/fmp4-ingest/ingest_spec.md

 * Fragments = X Fragment
 * Fragment = moof mdat

-During operation the communication between the media ingest encoder and the streaming end point follows the following requirements.
+During operation the communication between the live encoder/media ingest source and the procesing entitiy/publishing point follows the following requirements.

 1. The live encoder or ingest source communicates to the publishing point/processing entity using the HTTP POST method as defined in the HTTP protocol [5]
 2. The live encoder or ingest source SHOULD start the broadcast by sending an HTTP POST request with an empty “body” (zero content length) by using the same POSTURL.
 This can help the live encoder or media ingest source to quickly detect whether the live ingest publishing point is valid, and if there are any authentication or other conditions required.
 Per HTTP protocol, the server can't send back an HTTP response until the entire request, including the POST body, is received.
 Given the long-running nature of a live event, without this step, the encoder might not be able to detect any error until it finishes sending all the data.